 1. Think About What You Want Close By

-Whether you are relocating to Las Vegas or any new city, before you select an area to live, think about what types of services you want close by.
+Whether you are relocating to Las Vegas or any new city before you select an area to live in, think about what types of services you want close by.
 For instance, you might want to be very close to a major hospital or a specific doctor’s office.
-You might want to be within walking distance to a school.
-Perhaps, you don’t want to drive more than a mile or so to reach a grocery store or restaurants.
+You might want to be within walking distance of a school.
+Perhaps, you don’t want to drive more than a mile or so to reach a grocery store or restaurant.

 2. Select The Right Neighborhood For You

-Do you want a neighborhood bustling with kids or a quiet neighborhood where everyone keeps to themselves?
-When dealing with a relocation, people often have to make decisions quickly, so it’s smart to have a good strategy.
+Do you want a neighbourhood bustling with kids or a quiet neighbourhood where everyone keeps to themselves?
+When dealing with relocation, people often have to make decisions quickly, so it’s smart to have a good strategy.

 For instance, try to visit homes on the weekend or in the evenings if possible.
-This can really help you gauge the reality of a neighborhood.
-If you visit a home at 10 a.m. on a Wednesday, most people will be at work or school, so it’s not a great indication of how quiet or noisy a neighborhood will be.
+This can really help you gauge the reality of a neighbourhood.
+If you visit home at 10 a.m. on a Wednesday, most people will be at work or school, so it’s not a great indication of how quiet or noisy a neighbourhood will be.

 3. Think About Your House Must-Haves

-The Las Vegas area has a ton of neighborhoods, so there’s truly something to please everyone.
-While choosing the right neighborhood is crucial, there also are a few items you might really want in your home.
+The Las Vegas area has a ton of neighbourhoods, so there’s truly something to please everyone.
+While choosing the right neighbourhood is crucial, there also are a few items you might really want in your home.